 This seafront property in Worthing, East Sussex, has used dark stained shutters to contrast the otherwise bright look of the room.
 By doing this the focal point of the lounge becomes the shutters and any extras put in, in this case the cushions and rug.
 The tall windows are perfect for these outside mounted full height shutters, giving a large striking appearance.
-Also by using a central midrail the shutters have kept that desirable traditional feel that so many people in Britain seek for their period houses - it certainly keeps in suiting with the white painted flooring in this room.
+Also by using a central midrail the shutters have kept that desirable traditional feel that so many people in Britain seek for their period houses - it certainly suits the white painted flooring in this room.
 Request a free wood stain sample to find your perfect stain.

 Dark stained shutters with large slats covering an external door.

 Fitting with the wooden theme of this room, these dark stained shutters are perfectly suited.
-The installation is split into three separate frames as to match the irregular window shapes in this modern new build home.
-Additional to this the shutters ability to bifold allows them to easily be folded back and not protruding into the room too much.
+The installation is split into three separate frames so as to match the irregular window shapes in this modern new build home.
+Additional to this the shutters' ability to bifold allows them to easily be folded back and not protruding into the room too much.
 Many people never fold back their shutters and simply tilt the slats, obviously when designing your shutter door installation this is something that must be thoroughly thought out.